 This leading global hotel company has its origins in Starwood Capital’s initial investment in publicly traded Hotel Investors Trust (NYSE: HOT) in 1994.
 At that time, HOT had an equity market capitalization of just $8 million and needed an immediate recapitalization.
 Through a series of complex negotiations, we acquired a majority interest in HOT, and completed a restructuring and reorganization of the company.
 Between 1994 and 1998, Starwood Capital dramatically expanded the rebranded Starwood Hotels—highlighted by the acquisition of two major hotel companies, Westin Hotels & Resorts and ITT Sheraton.
-Following these transactions, Starwood Hotels in three short years had become the largest hotel company in the world, with total enterprise value of $20 billion at its peak, more than 115,000 employees, some 800 properties in 80 countries, and ownership of brands such as W Hotels, Westin, Sheraton, The St. Regis, Le Méridien and The Luxury Collection.
+Following these transactions, Starwood Hotels in three short years had become the largest hotel company in the world, with more than 120,000 employees at its peak, 895 properties in 100 countries, and ownership of brands such as W Hotels, Westin, Sheraton, The St. Regis, Le Méridien and The Luxury Collection.
 Barry Sternlicht became the Chairman and Chief Executive Officer of the renamed Starwood Hotels & Resorts in 2000.
 He is credited with the creation of the W and St. Regis hotel brands, as well as industry innovations including the Westin Heavenly® Bed and line of related products and Starwood Preferred Guest, the industry’s first “no-blackout” frequent-stay program.

 At its inception in 1991, Starwood Capital focused on the disarray in the real estate markets resulting from the S&L crisis of the late 1980s and early 1990s.
 Over approximately 18 months, the Firm acquired 7,000 multifamily units at a fraction of replacement cost through the purchase of equity and distressed debt from the RTC, FDIC and troubled lending institutions.
 In assembling this portfolio, Starwood Capital focused on newer properties in fundamentally sound secondary markets, with the strategic view that the recovery would be both imminent and dramatic.
 In August 1993, the Starwood Capital funds contributed approximately 6,400 multifamily units to Sam Zell’s Equity Residential (NYSE: EQR) at its IPO.
 EQR went on to become the largest publicly traded apartment owner in the country, with Barry Sternlicht serving on its Board of Directors for several years.
 This transaction marked the first of numerous investments in which the Firm created leading real estate platforms or companies in order to enhance value for its investors.